microsoft/Genomics-Quickstart/01-Cromwell-Azure/README.md

 # Cromwell on Azure..
 As you can see from the illustrations above, processing genomic data is fairly complex task.
 To add to the complexity, these tools usually have their own compute and runtime dependencies.
-This complexity is process has been compounded by the massive increse in data as genomics becomes more extensively used in clinical, research and pharma setings.
+This complexity in process has been compounded by the massive increase in data as genomics becomes more extensively used in clinical, research and pharma settings.

 Scaling these systems, making sure researchers have the right type and amount of compute when needed led to a need to decouple the workflow definition from the compute required to execute them.
 This led to the growth of sytems like [Cromwell](https://github.com/broadinstitute/cromwell) which came out of work at the [Broad Institute](https://www.broadinstitute.org/). **Cromwell** is an open-source Workflow Management System for bioinformatics.